 The department includes professors who not only possess years of experience in the classroom, but who also have extensive experience in the field:

-- The chair of the department is an experienced clinical social worker who continues a small counseling practice today.
+- The Field Director is an experienced clinical social worker who continues a small counseling practice today.
 She serves as a Delegate to the National Association of Social Workers Delegate Assembly.

 More than 35 agencies partner with Ashland University to offer internships to our social work majors.
 Among the wide variety of internship possibilities are: